popi-mkx3/popi_project/README.md

 <br>

 ## Overview of the project
 POPI is an entirely open-source quadruped robot.
-Though not yet extremely agile, <a href="#team">we</a> meant it to be accessible to anyone interested in robotics and we hope it becomes a friendly collaborative platform for educationnal or research purposes.
+Though not yet extremely agile, <a href="#team">we</a> meant it to be accessible to anyone interested in robotics and we hope it becomes a friendly collaborative platform for educational or research purposes.
 You will hence find in this repository everything there is to know about POPI.
 If you want to know about every details, a good way would be to have a look at the user manual in the [popi_reports] folder.

 This project initially started as a student work.
 As a team of 10 not-yet engineers, we designed and built it from scratch with a 4k€ budget over a six-month-long period during which we still had to take other classes and exams.
 As such, we are proud of what we achieved but we do know POPI couldn't compete with other quadrupeds as-is.
 Some of us are still working on this prototype on our free time to improve it, and we will share here everything.
 In the same time we are also rethinking the whole design to create a new, lighter and mostly 3D-printed POPI.